The Best Diet for Children with PANS and PANDAS

 Nutrition Reduces Inflammation

-Eating foods rich in polyphenols has been found to reduce inflammation and reducing inflammation should be a part of all PANS/PANDAS treatment plans.
+Eating foods rich in polyphenols has been found to reduce brain inflammation naturally and reducing inflammation should be a part of all PANDAS/PAN Syndrome treatment plans.
 Polyphenols are a category of compounds that are in plant foods, such as fruits, vegetables, herbs, spices, tea, and dark chocolate.

 Polyphenols exert their neuroprotective actions by protecting neurons against injury induced by neurotoxins, an ability to suppress neuroinflammation, and the potential to promote memory, learning, and cognitive function.